-If an incorrect password is entered three times in a row in an authentication process required for cancelling the program, reception of further authentication attempts stops as defined in FIA_AFL.1a; the administrator password is locked.
-In five minutes after the locking, the program unlocks the administrator password automatically; the number of times authentication was unsuccessful is cleared, and the reception of authentication trials is recovered.
+If an incorrect password is entered three times in a row in an authentication process required for cancelling the function, reception of further authentication attempts stops as defined in FIA\AFL.1a; the administrator password is locked.
+In five minutes after the locking, the function unlocks the administrator password automatically; the number of times authentication was unsuccessful is cleared, and the reception of authentication trials is recovered.

-7.3.4 Clear Address Book Data and Registered Data in MFP program
+7.3.4 Clear Address Book Data and Registered Data in MFP

-This program is invoked by the administrator who has been identified and authenticated by TSF_AUT and overwrites the address book data on the HDD.
+This function is invoked by the administrator who has been identified and authenticated by TSF\AUT and overwrites the address book data on the HDD.

-This program can not be cancelled because the program completes in a relatively short time.
+This function can not be cancelled because the function completes in a relatively short time.

-7.3.5 Clear Document Filing Data program
+7.3.5 Clear Document Filing Data

-This program is invoked by the administrator who has been identified and authenticated by TSF_AUT and overwrites image data on the HDD.
-The data to be cleared by this program is specified one or more from the following choices by the administrator when this program is invoked.
+This function is invoked by the administrator who has been identified and authenticated by TSF\AUT and overwrites image data on the HDD.
+The data to be cleared by this function is specified one or more from the following choices by the administrator when this function is invoked.

-- All of the spool image data on the HDD - All of the filing image data on the HDD
+All of the spool image data on the HDD

+All of the filing image data on the HDD